k-you28/Availability_Tracker/README.md

 # AvailableCampSlots_KatmaiNationalPark

+  Have you ever wanted to attend an event or book a reservation, but no slots are available?
+This repo is just for you!
+By checking every five minutes, CampResortsByMonth.java is able to notify you if there is availability for the Katmai national park.
+It sends you an email if there is a new slot that is available for you.
+You can run this at anytime as long as your device is on!

   This repository holds two files: CampResortsByMonth.java and lastReceivedDates.txt.
 CampResortsByMonth repeatedly makes a POST request depending on the Thread.sleep argument.

   To run this locally on your device, you will need to change a few lines of CODE in order to allow it to work for your benefit.
 The following are variables / lines that are important to keep in mind: